 Puntacana Ecological Foundation is the centre of sustainable development in the Puntacana resort & club.
 They drive the tourism and community forward to more sustainable ways.
 The Foundation pioneered the development of the whole region since 1988 and successfully launched myriads of sustainable projects for the benefit of the local economy and nature.

 The Puntacana Ecological Foundation is currently the main contact of the leading conservation institutions and universities both in the Dominican Republic and around the world.

-The sustainability centre is open every Saturdays 10-11am, for a guided tour around the foundation.
-They will show you around the ecological foundation’s complex for a chance to learn about the various programs like the Aquaponics, Lombricompost, Greenhouse and Organic vegetable gardens.
+The sustainability centre is open every Saturday 10-11 am, for a guided tour around the foundation.
+They will show you around the ecological foundation’s complex for Sustainable Agriculture for a chance to learn about the various programs like the Aquaponics, Lombricompost, Greenhouse and Organic vegetable gardens.

 2. Visit Puntacana Marine Foundation